huynhtrankhanh/huynhtrankhanh/README.md

 **Warning:** Do not send friend requests to me out of the blue.
 I generally expect a reply when sending DMs, if I don't, **I will tell you explicitly, like, very explicitly.** I **regularly** block people who fail to respond to my messages.

+I **try my best to respond promptly** on Discord, Facebook Messenger and Signal.
+Other platforms tend to be somewhat finicky, I can't really guarantee that you'll get a reply on those platforms. **If I fail to respond within a reasonable timeframe, you should remind me because I tend to forget stuff.**

 > **Note to self:** Never learn stuff in isolation.
 Never build things in isolation.
 Always reach out for help, comments and feedback.
 Doing things in isolation harms rather than helps.
 Never sequester yourself.

 I am Huỳnh Trần Khanh, an awesome person on Planet Earth.
 If you are on Earth, you can always reach me through this email address: qcdz9r6wpcbh59@gmail.com.
 I often hang out in several online communities, primarily programming related.